hanspr/mi-ide/config/mi-ide/help/help.md

 ## Accessing more help

-mi-ide has a built-in help system much like Vim's (although less extensive).

-To use it, press CtrlE to access command mode and type in `help` followed by a topic.
+To use it, press Alt-? or CtrlE to access command mode and type in `help` followed by a topic.
 Typing `help` followed by nothing will open this page.

 Here are the possible help topics that you can read:

-* tutorial: A brief tutorial which gives an overview of all the other help topics
 * defaultkeys: Gives a more straight-forward list of the hotkey commands and what they do.
 * commands: Gives a list of all the commands and what they do